 To get growing, read plant tags carefully to ensure that you have sufficient space for mature height and width of the variety you choose.
 If you live south of USDA Zone 7, make sure that your blueberry will receive enough “chill hours” to fruit successfully in your garden.
 Your local cooperative extension agent should be able to help with that, but chances are, if the blueberry variety is on sale in a nursery near you, it will probably survive in your area.
 If you are ordering from a catalog or online vendor, call and ask about climate-suitable blueberry choices.

-If you are planning to plant your blueberry bush in a container or raised bed, fill with a quality medium like Fafard® Ultra Container Mix.
+If you are planning to plant your blueberry bush in a container or raised bed, fill with a quality medium like Fafard® Ultra Container Mix with Extended Feed.
 The sphagnum peat moss content in the mix provides the acidity that blueberries crave.

 Before you plant anywhere, make sure that your chosen site receives five or six hours of daily sunlight.
 Sink the root ball so that its top is level with the top of the planting hole.
 Water in the young blueberry, and once it is planted, mulch with two inches of organic material, arranged doughnut-style, so it does not touch the blueberry canes.
 Water regularly while the plant establishes itself.